 Everybody knows about the Salar de Uyuni (salt flats) of Bolivia, but do you know about the Eduardo Avaroa Andean National Reserve - Bolivia's most popular park?

-It’s located in Bolivia’s far Southwestern reaches, and packs a large range of landscapes into 2,760 square miles (7,147sq km).
+It’s located in Bolivia’s far Southwestern reaches, and packs a huge range of landscapes into 2,760 square miles (7,147sq km).
 Think high desert plains, rugged mountains that go up to 6,000 metres and a red lake that is home to three types of rare flamingos.

 We always related flamingo's to palm trees and hipster accessories, but three of the world's six flamingo species (Chilean, Andean and the endangered James flamingo) inhabit this hostile altiplano environment.
 In this barren landscape temperatures can drop subzero and some of the mineral lakes freeze overnight trapping their legs in the ice …but these badass birds seem to thrive here.
 It's their world???☃️ . . . . . . . #instatravel #bolivia #fujixpro1 #VSCOcam #photography #fujixseries #driving #trip #discoverbolivia #lagunasroute #flamingos #endangered #species #environment #conserve #natgeotravel #flamingo #badass #letsgosomewhere #welltraveled #neverstopexploring #exploration #world #travelstoke #overlanding #travel #igtravel #overland #expeditionoverland